top of page

 I've been excessively applying for jobs with nothing to show for it.
 I've contacted some hiring managers and friends, but everything feels stagnant.
 I know dozens of others are experiencing the same thing, but my happiness is diminishing.

-I must mentally prepare myself for work daily— That's not normal.
+I must mentally prepare myself for work daily— that's not normal.

 Between the disgusting coworkers, toxic environment, and micro-manager, I'm no longer patient enough to wait for something better.
 However, I have no choice.
 So, I glamorize my situation by painting a beautiful picture of my life in my head.

 I wandered for blocks on the Upper East Side and picked up an overpriced sandwich, hoping it would alleviate my anxiety; it didn't.
-There was nothing else to do but soak up the 7 UV and savor the sliced fruit I purchased from a little Spanish lady in Central Park.
+There was nothing else to do but soak up the UV 7 and savor the sliced fruit I purchased from a little Spanish lady in Central Park.
 The accelerated pace of the City never fails to slow me down when I feel like the world is being pulled out from under me.

-Eventually, I stopped beating myself up long enough to realize that uncomfortable circumstances allow a person to evolve.
+Eventually, I stopped wallowing long enough to realize that uncomfortable circumstances allow a person to evolve.
 Nobody can take away what's meant for you, so there's no point worrying about where you "should" be because you're already there.
 Living up to your standards is extremely difficult if they're high, so it's essential to admire your talents so you can manifest good things for your future.
-Remember that what you think, you become.

-My manager blew up my phone just in time for me to grab a coffee and sprint back to Saks.
+My manager blew up my phone in time for me to grab a coffee and sprint back to Saks.
 I was snapped out of my funk, appreciated my situation for what it was, and continued my life as a 23-year-old sales associate.

 Yours truly, <3